kshaffer/kshaffer.github.io/_posts/2017-01-19-data-mining-the-new-york-philharmonic-performance-history.md

 ---
 layout: page
-title: "Data mining the New York Philharmonic Performance History"
+title: "Data mining the New York Philharmonic performance history"
 modified: 2017-01-19 17:02:00 -0500
 image:
-  feature: .jpg
+  feature: stoneStacks.jpg
-  teaser: -teaser.jpg
+  teaser: stoneStacks-teaser.jpg
   credit:
   creditlink:
 share: true
 categories: [music, data science, coding]
 ---

 The New York Philharmonic has a public dataset containing <a href="https://github.com/nyphilarchive/PerformanceHistory/" target="blank_">metadata for their entire performance history</a>.
 I recently discovered this, and of course downloaded it and started to geek out over it.
 (On what was supposed to be a day off, of course!)
 I only explored the data for a few hours, but was able to find some really interesting things.
 I'm sharing them here, along with the code I used to do them (in <a href="https://www.r-project.org/" target="blank_">R</a>, using <a href="http://tidyverse.org/" target="blank_">TidyVerse</a> tools), so you can reproduce them, or dive further into other questions.
-(If you just want to see the results, feel free to skip over the code and just check out the visualizations.)
+(If you just want to see the results, feel free to skip over the code and just check out the visualizations and discussion below.)

 ## Downloading the data